What is Identity System Design?

 Why is Identity System Design important?

-A well-crafted identity system ensures that every brand interaction—whether it's a logo, a product's texture, a signature sound, or even a distinctive scent—consistently communicates the organization's value and personality.
+A well-crafted identity system ensures that every brand interaction, once strategy and positioning are clear, consistently communicates the organization’s value and personality.
 This consistency builds recognition, trust, and emotional connection with audiences.

 What are the components of an Identity System?